 Music Club promotes the enjoyment and understanding of Classical music beyond playing an instrument and the scope offered in the classroom.
 Members are not required to play a musical instrument or have any prior musical knowledge, although an intermediate understanding of music is assumed since all members have either passed or will currently be studying the freshman music course.

 Chaminade sophomores, juniors, and seniors have the opportunity to perform service to the local Church by instructing children in religious doctrine through the religious education programs of various parishes.
 Chaminade provides transportation and supervision for this instruction.
-Instruction in methodology and direction of class preparation are provided for these student instructors on a daily basis in the period 09 practicum.
-All students involved in parish religious education through Chaminade are scheduled for the practicum.
-Sophomore and junior members of the practicum also participate annually in a retreat for teachers.
-Upon completion of the second year of the practicum, members receive the Basic Theology Certificate from the diocesan Office of Faith Formation.
+Instruction in methodology and direction of class preparation are provided for these student instructors on a daily basis during the school day.
+All students involved in parish religious education through Chaminade are scheduled for this instruction.
+Sophomore and Junior members also participate annually in a retreat for teachers.
 The Parish Religious Education Program is endowed in memory of Philip C. Kantz, Jr.

 Members of the Sacristans, a volunteer service organization, are responsible for the liturgical appointments for all school Masses.
 The Sacristrans meet the day prior to each school Mass to arrange everything necessary for the celebration of the liturgy.
 On the day of the Mass, the Sacristans assist in vesting the celebrants, preparing the sacred vessels, and in cleaning after the celebration of the liturgy.
 The Sacristans are endowed in memory of Philip C. Kantz, Jr.